shubham-padia/asr_airflow/README.md

 Please note that you also have to change the IP for the frontend, please have a look at the README of the [frontend repo](https://github.com/shubham-padia/pipeline_creator) for the same.

+## Adding a task:

+Let's assume we are adding another version fo vad task called `vad2`

+1.)
+Create a new file named `vad2.py` in `dags/tasks` directory.
+2.)
+Add a function called `vad2_task` which will do all of the operations that your task needs to do.
+3.)
+Add another function called `get_vad2_task` which returns the `PythonOperator` to the pipeline generator file.
+You can access the params passed in the pythonoperator in the `vad2_task`.
+4.)
+Now open the pipeline generator file which will be under the `dags` directory (`dags/test_asr_tree_v5.py` at the time of writing).
+5.)
+Add `VAD2='vad2'` at the top opf the file along with the other tasks.
+6.)
+Add an `elif` condition checking for your task in the `get_task_by_type` which will call the `get_vad2_task` method from the file that we just added.
+Pass the parameters of your choice to `get_vad2_task`

+lease note that you also have to add the task to the frontend, please have a look at the README of the [frontend repo](https://github.com/shubham-padia/pipeline_creator) for the same.

 ### Manual Installation:
 0.)
 Clone the repo:
 ```